 Although the Gizmodo article cited above says that this is this is the highest resolution image of the earth, that is actually no longer true.
 Stöckli, Simmon and the rest of the gang got the band back together to work on a project called Blue Marble: Next Generation (BMNG).
 Using MODIS data from 2004, the BMNG team created this image in 2005:

 The full size version of Blue Marble 2005 is 4096 x 4096 pixels, so it is four times the size of the 2002 image used by Apple on the iPhone.
 You can download full versions of all of the images mentioned above — the 1972 Apollo 17 image and the Blue Marble versions dated 2000, 2002 and 2005 — on this page from the Institute for Atmospheric and Climate Science.
+[UPDATE 12/11/2013: That page doesn't work anymore, but there are other links to these photos above.]
 You can also get more information on all of the different versions of Blue Marble on Wikipedia.